 The Los Angeles Streetcar will also serve as a much-needed connector to key local and regional bus and rail lines, serving as the first/last mile solution needed to bridge the gaps in DTLA's existing public transportation system.
 LACMTA is assisting the City of Los Angeles on the project.
-As of the end of 2019, the project received Federal National Environmental Policy Act clearance and California Environmental Quality Act clearance.
+In 2019 the project received Federal National Environmental Policy Act clearance and California Environmental Quality Act clearance.
 A SCP will be submitted to CPUC in the future if the project is funded and approved.